PATRIC3/p3_docs/docroot/videos/genome_assembly_service.md

-# Genome Assembly Service Tutorial
+# Tutorial: Genome Assembly Service

 ## Overview
 This set of short videos provides a step-by-step demonstration of using the PATRIC Genome Assembly Service to create an assembled genome from a set a bacterial sequence reads.
 From these videos you will learn how to do the following: